learn-co-students/react-stores-lab-v-000/README.md

 The global application state that we're updating is a simple counter, represented by a number.

-Our `<App />` component renders tow buttons and the actual counter number.
+Our `<App />` component renders two buttons and the actual counter number.
 If we click on `+`, the counter will be incremented by `1`.
 If we click `-`, the counter will be decremented by `1`.